White House looks to scale back climate initiative after stiff pushback from Manchin

 The White House’s move comes just weeks before Biden is scheduled to travel to a global climate summit, where some White House officials had hoped to offer a bold vision about ways to battle climate change to other global leaders.
 Instead, the White House’s climate change agenda is partly unraveling because of Democrats’ slim control of Congress and Manchin’s fierce resistance to certain changes.

-Sen. Edward J. Markey (D-Mass.) told The Post in a recent interview that jettisoning the plan to clean up the nation’s power sector would undercut Biden’s pledge to cut U.S. greenhouse gas emissions by the end of the decade between 50 and 52 percent compared to 2005 levels.
+Sen. Edward J. Markey (D-Mass.) told The Post in a recent interview that jettisoning the plan to clean up the nation’s power sector would undercut Biden’s pledge to cut U.S. greenhouse gas emissions by the end of the decade between 50 and 52 percent compared with 2005 levels.

-“Obviously that would be a very serious blow to … meeting our 2030 goals,” Markey said.
+“Obviously, that would be a very serious blow to … meeting our 2030 goals,” Markey said.

-The massive budget bill Democrats are trying to pass includes other provisions aimed at cutting greenhouse gas emissions, including imposing a tax on imported goods from foreign countries who don’t do enough to tackle climate change.
-Another, nearly $1 trillion bipartisan measure includes other clean energy initiatives, including subsidies to expand charging stations for electric vehicles across the nation.
+The massive budget bill Democrats are trying to pass includes other provisions aimed at cutting greenhouse gas emissions, including imposing a tax on imported goods from foreign countries that don’t do enough to tackle climate change.
+Another nearly $1 trillion bipartisan measure includes other clean energy initiatives, including subsidies to expand charging stations for electric vehicles across the nation.

-But if the power plant program were eliminated, according to an analysis by Energy Innovation, U.S. greenhouse has emissions would be 250 to 700 million metric tons higher per year in 2030.
+But if the power plant program were eliminated, according to an analysis by Energy Innovation, U.S. greenhouse has emissions would be 250 million to 700 million metric tons higher per year in 2030.
 That wipes out as much as a third of total emissions reductions under both bills.